givps/AutoScriptXray/README.md

 ⚙️ Use Responsibly — Use this script wisely to avoid legal or ethical problems.

-🔞 Adult Content Warning — Viewing adult material is your personal choice and responsibility.

 🧾 FINAL MESSAGE

 🙏 Thank you for taking the time to read this notice.